ppgco/flutter-sdk/README.md

 Official PushPushGo SDK client for Flutter apps (iOS, Android)

 > [!IMPORTANT]
+> **SPM Support Added (2025):**
+>
+> This SDK now supports both CocoaPods and Swift Package Manager (SPM) for iOS integration.
+See the iOS Support section for details on both methods.
+> **NOTE:**
+> The native PushPushGo iOS SDK supports integration via CocoaPods only up to version 2.1.0.
+> Swift Package Manager (SPM) support for flutter is available starting from version 3.0.0
+>
 > **Version 1.0.0+ Breaking changes**
 >
 > - To be able to use v1.0.0+ you will need to add AppGroups capability to your iOS project target.